Before surgery-Ultrasound showing blood in the vitreous

 Mechanical damage to the blood vessels of the retina can occur from a retinal tear or trauma to the eye.
 Like any other part of the body, if a blood vessel gets damaged, it will start to bleed.
 If mechanical damage occurs to the retina, retinal blood vessels can get damaged and bleed into the vitreous cavity, causing a vitreous hemorrhage.

-Who can get a vitreous hemorrhage and what are the risk
+Who can get a vitreous hemorrhage and what are the risk factors?

 A vitreous hemorrhage can occur in anyone, though the incidence of occurrence is relatively small with only 7 cases per 100,000 people in the United States.
 Factors that increase the possibility of developing a vitreous hemorrhage include: